 Metalwork examples can be sculptural, functional, or wearable designs.
 Works selected should exemplify technical proficiency, original ideas, and strong design.

-Mixed media examples may include combinations of acrylic, paper collage, watercolor, recycled materials, stencils, stamping, imprinting, encaustic, fabric, digital art, and digital photography.
+Mixed media examples may include combinations of acrylic, paper collage, watercolor, recycled materials, stencils, stamping, imprinting, encaustic, fabric, digital art/graphic design, and digital photography.
 An emphasis on narrative and composition should be considered when presenting mixed media images.

 The paintings may be done in any medium including oil, acrylic, watercolor, tempera, pastel, collage, or mixed media.
 Painting images should show evidence of the ability to mix color, apply paint, understand how to depict form with color, and control value in a composition.